siva82kb/siva82kb.github.io/teaching/cr/cr.md

 Wed, Fri: 2:00PM - 5:00PM

 ### Course document upload URL
+- **Batch 1**: You will need to upload all course related document [here](https://docs.google.com/forms/d/1Ju5GYwyR65u7pcBC3d8PDbuzCnlyUuShC3vqrJchfuw/edit?usp=sharing).
-You will need to upload all course related document [here](https://goo.gl/forms/Lyfzr7NLzIWGSGIY2).
+- **Batch 2**: You will need to upload all course related document [here](https://docs.google.com/forms/d/111Nkn_m8vdsR5V8qk9ds6J9U7zmGLbpO7q5Gl4Odj20/edit?usp=sharing).

 ### Course project details and selection form
-You can find the details of the different project on offer, and the form to submit your choices [here](https://goo.gl/forms/GOiF59Id0cVpVCip1).
+You can find the details of the different project on offer, and the form to submit your choices [here]().

 </div>